localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ awslocal lambda invoke --function-name ml-train /tmp/test.tmp
 {{< / command >}}

-This function will train and upload the model to the S3 bucket.
-Finally, we can invoke the second Lambda function that will evaluate the model:
+The first Lambda function will train the model and upload it to the S3 bucket.
+Finally, we can invoke the second Lambda function to evaluate the model's performance.

 {{< command >}}
 $ awslocal lambda invoke --function-name ml-predict /tmp/test.tmp